aws-samples/amazon-sagemaker-build-train-deploy/README.md

 ## Running this workshop

 ### AWS-run event using AWS Workshop Studio
-If you are attending the **Scale complete ML development with Amazon SageMaker Studio** run by AWS, the AWS event facilitator provides you access to a temporary AWS account preconfigured for this workshop.
-Proceed to <a href="./00_prepare_sagemaker_studio/README.md">**Module 0: Prepare SageMaker Studio**</a>.
+If you are attending the **Scale complete ML development with Amazon SageMaker Studio** workshop run by AWS, the AWS event facilitator has provided you access to a temporary AWS account preconfigured for this workshop.
+Proceed to <a href="./00_open_sagemaker_studio/README.md">**Module 0: Open SageMaker Studio**</a>.

 ### Self-paced using your AWS account
 If you want to use your own AWS account, you'll have to execute some preliminary configuration steps as described in the **<a href="./setup/README.md">Setup Guide</a>**.

 > :warning: **Running this workshop in your AWS account will incur costs**.
 You will need to delete the resources you create to avoid incurring further costs after you have completed the workshop.
-Follow the [clean up steps](./cleanup/README.md).
+See the [clean up steps](./cleanup/README.md).

 ## Acknowledgements